 Padding on the Palm

-When you start looking for your cycling gloves, one thing to look at is the padding on the palm.
+When you start looking for the best cycling gloves you can find, one thing to look at is the padding on the palm.
 This area is critical to protect your ulnar nerve.
 The Ulnar Nerve runs down from your fingers, to the palm of your hand then to your arm.
 It allows you to feel on your pinkie, ring finger, and hands.

 When you grip your handlebar, as the whole hand shifts to a semi-closed fist position, there is instantly pressure placed on the ulnar nerve.
 The role of the glove is to decrease or completely eradicate this pressure with the right amount of padding in your gloves.